 ‘GAME BEYOND ENTERTAINMENT’ category introduced to recognise games that deliver a transformational experience beyond pure entertainment

-The British Academy of Film and Television Arts (BAFTA) has announced today that it will introduce a new Game Beyond Entertainment category for the British Academy Games Awards in 2018.
+BAFTA has announced that it will introduce a new Game Beyond Entertainment category for the British Academy Games Awards in 2018.

 BAFTA reviews its Awards each year, to ensure that they remain relevant and reflect the ever-evolving landscape of the industry as a whole.
 The British Academy Games Awards rewards excellence in gaming and encompasses every element of games, highlighting the accomplishments of the games industry over the previous 12 months.

 Any game released in the UK is eligible to enter multiple categories within the Awards, a full list of which can be found on the BAFTA website.

 For the new Game Beyond Entertainment category, entrants will be required to supply a short supporting statement (max.
 4000 characters) clearly identifying the game’s agenda and demonstrate how this was realised in the game.

 If you are unsure whether your title is eligible, please contact [email protected].
 The final decision rests with BAFTA.
 This category goes straight to a jury, and is not considered by the membership vote.

 E [email protected]